rvesse/stardog-docs/src/docs/admin.html.md

 -   Stardog will automatically roll back the transaction upon a commit failure;
--   Stardog automatically takes the affected database offline for maintenance;The probability of recovering from a catastrophic transaction failure is inversely proportional to the number of subsequent write attempts; hence, Stardog offlines the database to prevent subsequent write attempts and, hence, to increase the likelihood of recovery. then
+-   Stardog automatically takes the affected database offline for maintenance;<fn>The probability of recovering from a catastrophic transaction failure is inversely proportional to the number of subsequent write attempts; hence, Stardog offlines the database to prevent subsequent write attempts and to increase the likelihood of recovery.</fn> then
--   Stardog will then begin recovery automatically, bringing the recovered database back online once that task is successful so that it can resume operations.
+-   Stardog will then begin recovery automatically, bringing the recovered database back online once that task is successful so that operations may resume.

 With an appropriate logging configuration for production usage (at least error-level logging), log messages for the preceding recovery operations